 SRM High School Youth Forum Support: Members of the WRC will contribute as requested.
 Past activities include an emphasis on Riparian Function and Values and Riparian Monitoring as well as assistance with field site visits.
 WRC members regularly serve as judges for the High School Youth Forum paper presentations.

-2014 or 2015 Workshops/Symposia: A number of topics have been discussed and are being considered for future WRC activities.
+Workshops/Symposia: A number of topics have been discussed and are being considered for future WRC activities.
 Some of these include:

 Applied Management: What have we learned? -This session would illustrate some of the management efforts of the past 10 years where new and various concepts and practices have been applied.
 The idea is to examine what has been tried in science application, what has been learned, and are there new things to consider; some work and some don’t and perhaps other’s have been abandoned too soon?
 Topics could include aspects of grazing management, livestock behavior, plug and pond, other restoration, roads/maintenance, fire, energy development including wind and solar, etc.